hari21-ops/Python/SP_Automation/README_PROJECT.md

 Hi All,
-This is very simple basic script to connect SharePoint List and creats an item in list.
+This is very simple basic script to connect SharePoint List and creates an item in list.

 Purpose to do script:
 To automate ticket creation process on SharePoint which is received on outlook to a GAL using SharePoint API by Microsoft.